Golnaz-roudsari/GINCUP/README.md

 Golnaz Roudsari  - [Golnaz-roudsari]

-The INPUT code calculates nucleation rates and saturation ratios by simulating molecular interactions in supercooled water films.
-It captures detailed physical parameters like surface tension, density, and vapor pressures over temperature ranges.

-This code is designed to reproduce the results shown in our published paper.
-- Computes critical cluster size and nucleation probabilities.
+This repository provides code to simulate **homogeneous ice nucleation in multilayer water films** adsorbed on insoluble atmospheric particles.
+It is based on the **Frenkel–Halsey–Hill (FHH) adsorption theory** combined with **classical nucleation theory (CNT)**.

+The model explains how the freezing temperature, critical cluster size, and nucleation rates vary with film thickness and substrate interaction strength.
+It supports experimental validation using silica particles and is designed to capture deposition ice nucleation behavior in the upper troposphere.

+## 📊 Features
-- Implements adsorption, homogeneous nucleation rate models, and film growth.
+- Computes nucleation rate `J` and critical nucleus radius as a function of temperature
+- Models melting point depression in nanoscale water films
+- Simulates relative humidity thresholds (`RH_ice*`) for ice nucleation
+- Compares theoretical predictions with SPIN experiment data on silica
-- Includes plotting routines for visualization.
+- Includes plotting functionality for results visualization

 ## 📦 Requirements
   Python 3.x